IMPORTANT: The provided information is accurate as of AY2223 intake and is subject to change.

 NM6604 Laboratory 1: Semiconductor Process and Device Simulation (NTU)

 Process models: diffusion, oxidation, implantation.
 Process variables/targets: doping profiles, junction depths, oxide thickness.
 Process simulation: Simulate a given sub-micron CMOS process recipe and study profiles and layer structures.
 Physical models.
 Numerical algorithms and solutions.
 Device performance parameters.
 Short-channel effects.
 DC simulations.
-Device simulation: Simulate the DC characteristics of the “fabricated” device and analyze device operation with respect to potential, field, and carrier distributions as well as terminal I–V characteristics.
+Device simulation: Simulate the DC characteristics of the “fabricated” device and analyse device operation with respect to potential, field, and carrier distributions as well as terminal I–V characteristics.
 Wafer-split experiment.
 Device-target vs. process-variable relations.
-Transistor performance optimization/trade-offs through process variation.
+Transistor performance optimisation/trade-offs through process variation.
 Technology development and optimization.
 Design of Experiment (DOE): Implement a computer experiment to study the scaling characteristics (varying gate length) of the given sub-micron technology.
 Study the influence of process variations on device performance parameters.

 NM6605 Laboratory 2: Design and Modelling of Nanodevices (NTU)

-Part I includes MOSFET analytical equations, short-channel effects, compact model for circuit simulation, parameter extraction, and transistor optimization.
-Part II includes semiconductor fundamental, simulation of Si, Ge, and Sn band structures, Quantum well (QW), Energy subbands and wave functions, kp method.
+Part I includes MOSFET analytical equations, short-channel effects, compact model for circuit simulation, parameter extraction, and transistor optimisation.
+Part II includes semiconductor fundamental, simulation of Si, Ge, and Sn band structures, Quantum well (QW), Energy subbands and wave functions, k.p method.
 It also covers QW band structure calculation by using single band and 6-band kp method, density of state, doping concentration, and Fermi energy level calculations by using single band and 6-band kp method.
 Intersubband (intraband) transition, squared transition element calculation, absorption spectrum, and cut-off wavelength of QW infrared photodetector is also discussed.
 The influence of Ge composition and well width on peak wavelength of photodetectors and optical gain simulation of Ge QW on Si is also covered.

 Lecturers: Assoc.
 Prof. Fan Weijun / Assoc.
 Prof. Zhou Xing / Hours: 45 / Semester: 1

-Core Elective Modules*
+Core Technical Elective Modules* (Choose 6)

 Each module carries 3 AUs (academic units) and 5 ECTS-credits